Shreyaskr1409/listen-listen/README.md

 - Add gapless playback to the daemon.
 - Add scripts to test the files easily.
 - Handle cases where the URI is not a file but is available through something like HTTP.

+While dealing with different OS, I prefer to have different Makefile for different platforms instead of having a CMake or Meson build system.
+I do not want a build system to build a build system to build my project, atleast not at the scale at which I am at right now.